Shell Cordovan. A classic and timeless menswear staple.

 The King of Leather.
 Horween Leather Company has produced some of the highest quality leathers since 1905.
 Based in Chicago, this heritage tannery has provided leather to some of the best footwear manufacturers over the past century.

-Not only famous for their oily Chromexcel leather, Horween produces a majority of the world’s supply of Shell Cordovan as well.
-Their most classic and popular colors are Black and Color #8 – brown and burgundy tones, often described as a shade of “eggplant”.
+Not only famous for its oily Chromexcel leather, Horween produces a majority of the world’s supply of Shell Cordovan as well.
+Their most classic and popular colors are Black and Color #8 – dark brown and burgundy tones, often described as a shade of “eggplant.”
 Most other colors are produced in small batches and are often considered rarer.

 As mentioned, some people don’t consider Shell Cordovan to be leather.
 Rather, it’s a durable membrane found on the horse’s hindquarters or rump.
 At Horween, it’s ultimately a 6-month tanning process taking nearly 100 steps, using techniques and machinery used since the Industrial Revolution.